 Authors: Mickelson, N. & Piescher, K.

-Issue 23: The Parent Representation Clinic: A mixed method evaluation of parent representation and law student education
+Minn-LInK Brief 23: The Parent Representation Clinic - A mixed method evaluation of parent representation and law student education

 Minn-LInK Report Brief—Special Topic No. 23, Summer 2015